ss1611/CS220-AU-portfolio-1/README.md

 Creating a GitHub account and amending this repository to be used for the digital porfolio, including all of the above steps, is demonstrated in the workshops.

 This repository
-- examples the use of Markdown language for project management e.g. logging and webdesign including embeddign audio-visual assets
+- examples the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for project management e.g. logging and webdesign including embeddign audio-visual assets
-- turns Markdown files (.md) into GitHub Pages (a statice website)
+- turns Markdown files (.md) into [GitHub Pages](https://pages.github.com/) (a statice website)
-- provides a self and peer assesment tool
+- provides a self and peer assesment tool (Hofstadter, 2019)

 ## website
 Two .md files in this repository are turned into a [static website](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
 The `index.md` is turned into a home page and the `report.md` is turned into an additinal page.
 The home page in this website contains